koffiedrinker/writeups/trendmicro2017/for100/README.md

 ![Wireshark view](wireshark.png)

 After looking inside the DNS queries, I did not notice any weird values except for the query.
-So let's extract all queries and responses with Scapy.
+So I extracted all queries and responses with Scapy.

 ```python
 from scapy.all import *